 Fit in Map: Utilized in the ChimeraX-integrated EMalign for optimization, leveraging the existing ChimeraX feature.

-Optimization Procedure: For each post-alignment map from Test Case A, optimization will be applied directly using both the BFGS algorithm and the 'Fit in Map' feature.
+Optimization Procedure: For each post-alignment map from Test Case A, optimization were applied directly using both the BFGS algorithm and the 'Fit in Map' feature.

 5. Results

 5.1.
-Essential Functional Consistency (Test Case A):
+Essential functional consistency (Test case A):

-Objective: The aim of this test case was to demonstrate that when making only the essential modifications required for the EMalign algorithm to function within the ChimeraX platform, the performance remains comparable to the original module executed from the terminal.
+Objective: The aim of this test case was to demonstrate that when making only the essential modifications required for the EMalign algorithm to function within the ChimeraX platform, the performance remains comparable to the original EMalign package executed from the terminal.

-Results Summary: The table below summarizes the average correlation values for each map before alignment, after alignment with the original EMalign module executed from the terminal, and after alignment with the ChimeraX-integrated version.
+Results summary: The table below summarizes the average correlation values for each map before alignment, after alignment with the original EMalign package executed from the terminal, and after alignment with the ChimeraX-integrated version.
 It also includes the difference between the latter two columns.